 - Cybersecurity to address the next-gen security threats.

-- Increased intelligent automation (AI, ML, RPA, Process mining) to automate and unify business process.
+- Increased intelligent automation (AI, ML, RPA, Process mining) to automate and unify business processes.

-The pandemic taught us that cloud is the only way to work and that may not change in the near future.
-Whether it’s remote or hybrid work models, cloud will form the baseline for agile and resilient workplaces of the future.
+The pandemic taught us that the cloud is the only way to work, which may not change soon.
+Whether it’s remote or hybrid work models, the cloud will form the baseline for agile and resilient workplaces of the future.